redhat-ai-services/ai-accelerator/tenants/ai-example/multi-model-serving/README.md

 NOTE: For the deployed model, the inference route is character limited.
 If the route does not come up, check to make sure the name/url is less than 63 characters for it to be created.

+## Testing

+When creating workbench to run tests - make sure to use 'Standard Data Science' 2024.2 image.

+Test notebook using REST connectivity requires infer_url value updated to use correct location from fraud-detection-model OpenShift route.

 ### References:
 https://github.com/red-hat-data-services/credit-fraud-detection-demo